 Many of the texts were written at a time when I was angry/depressed/disgusted/whatnot by something that I had just read, and that this has had some negative effects on the texts, e.g. that many statements are over-generalizations.

-Many of the discussions center on issues that are either only indirectly related to feminism or exist as valid topics even outside of a discussion of feminism—even these, however, will be issues where feminists tend to have strong opinions.
+Many of the discussions center on issues that are either only indirectly related to Feminism or exist as valid topics even outside of a discussion of Feminism—even these, however, will be issues where Feminists tend to have strong opinions.

 Let it be stated up-front: The situation is far worse than I imagined.
 Certainly, I was well-aware of the propaganda and political problems in Sweden, and had heard much of similar problems in the US (including some horror stories about men being destroyed in divorces or by false rape-allegations).
 However, what I have read in the last few weeks is of such character that I do not know whether to be afraid, angry, or disgusted.
 To make matters worse, the problems are present on a much greater scale globally than I would have assumed: That e.g. Spain and India have gravely misandrist domestic-violence laws came as a complete surprise to me—if at all, I would have expected the opposite problem.
 (That women get the short end of the stick in some “old fashioned” countries must not be denied.)